North Fork Malheur Campground

 Directions

-From Prairie City, turn onto South Main Street.
-Follow to the junction with Bridge Street and turn left.
-Continue past the cemetery where the road becomes County Road 62.
-Follow County Road 62 approximately 20 miles to the junction with Forest Road 16, turn east.
-Follow Forest Road 16 for approximately 12 miles to the junction with Forest Road 1675 on the right.
+From Prairie City, OR, turn onto South Main Street.
+Follow South Main Street to the junction with Bridge Street.
+Turn left onto Bridge Street and continue past the cemetery; the road becomes County Road 62.
+Follow County Road 62 approximately 20 miles to Forest Road 16 and turn east.
+Follow Forest Road 16 for approximately 12 miles to Forest Road 1675 on the right.
 Follow Forest Road 1675 for approximately 2 miles to the campground.
-The road is rough and becomes very muddy after rain.

 Amenities